@arkade-os/sdk Documentation - v0.4.21

 Arkade TypeScript SDK

-The Arkade SDK is a TypeScript library for building Bitcoin wallets with support for both on-chain and off-chain transactions via the Ark protocol.
+The Arkade SDK is a TypeScript library for building Bitcoin wallets using the Arkade protocol.

 npm install @arkade-os/sdk